OPCFoundation/UA-.NETStandard/README.md

 ### Start the server
 1. Open a command prompt.
-2. Navigate to the folder **Applications/NetCoreConsoleServer**.
+2. Navigate to the folder **Applications/NetCoreReferenceServer**.
-3. To run the server sample type `dotnet run --project NetCoreConsoleServer.csproj -a`.
+3. To run the server sample type `dotnet run --project NetCoreReferenceServer.csproj -a`.
     - The server is now running and waiting for connections.
-    - The `-a` flag allows to auto accept unknown certificates and should only be used to simplify testing.

 ## Contributing
 We strongly encourage community participation and contribution to this project.
 First, please fork the repository and commit your changes there.
 Once happy with your changes you can generate a 'pull request'.